Vortex forecast: heat wave is imminent – but the next turn in the weather will follow immediately

 Weather in May: Meteorological roller coaster ride – heat hammer is on the way

-The complex weather in Germany will continue in the coming days, but according to forecasts, Germany will be hit by a heat wave in May 2021 – at least for a short time.
-Accordingly, by the end of next week, especially in the south of the republic, it will be up to 30 degrees warm in some places if you Focus.de Believe.
+The multi-layered weather in Germany will continue in the coming days, but according to forecasts, Germany will be hit by a heat wave in May 2021 – at least for a short time, as well bw24.de * reported.
+Accordingly, by the end of next week, especially in the south of the republic, it will even be up to 30 degrees warm in some places if you Focus.de Believe.

 This is due to the fact that a low pressure area is looming over Western Europe.
 More and more hot air is flowing into Germany, which leads to an increase in temperatures.
-As of now, it looks as if the peak will be reached next Friday or Saturday, the portal executes.
+According to the forecasts, the temporary high point will be reached on Friday or Saturday this week, the portal says.

 The south of the republic will then probably get more sun.
-The impending heat wave is therefore likely to have a more extreme impact mainly on federal states such as Bavaria and Baden-Württemberg.
-While it should be summery in the south, in the north it remains rather mild, but sometimes also windy.
+The impending short heat wave should therefore mainly focus on federal states such as Bavaria and Baden-Württemberg.
+While it should be summery in the south, it remains rather mild in the north, but sometimes quite windy.
 However, even in the south, the warm period is unlikely to be of long duration.
 Jung explains: “Constant and permanent high-pressure weather with lots of sunshine and warmth is not in sight in the first half of May.”
-Sounds less like summer, but is also less stressful for the organism.
+Sounds less like summer, but is also less stressful for the organism – and better for the environment.

 Weather in Germany: The turning point follows a short summer guest appearance

 So if you are waiting for a stable summer situation, you can do that even longer.
-Overall, the weather should be changeable even in May.
-No wonder: we are dealing with a jet stream and it is naturally inconsistent.
+Overall, the weather will be changeable even in May.
 Means that after the lush sunshine, colder air can be felt again in the south and the temperatures are plummeting.
 Rain alternates with intermediate highs.
 So you can’t speak of a heat wave yet, because the weather changes quickly and rain is inevitably around the corner.
-Thunderstorms are also looming in many places.
+Thunderstorms are also looming in many places, as well owl24.de * reported.

 While April 2020 was comparatively mild, a completely different picture emerged in the fourth month of this year.
 A meteorologist explains why the significant deviation is: